 But this isn’t the only example of multitasking out there.

 Thinking of multitasking as simply “doing two difficult things at once” doesn’t tell the full story.
-Instead, there are three forms of multitasking we need to be aware of, especially in the workplace:
+Instead, there are three forms of multitasking you need to be aware of:

 - Multitasking (attempting to do two or more tasks simultaneously)

-- Switching costs (switching back and forth between tasks)
+- Context switching (switching back and forth between tasks)

 - Attention residue (performing a number of tasks in rapid succession)